Australian Miniature Pony Society

 The Australian Miniature Pony is exhibited at most Agricultural and Royal Shows throughout Australia.

 Each State holds its own Annual Championship Show, which is the highlight for many members and provides a wonderful display of Miniature Ponies in led, harness, ridden and novelty classes.

 The Standard of Showing the Australian Miniature Pony is included in other Society Publications.

 A balanced diet, fresh water, a suitable environment and the application of commonsense will generally ensure your Australian Miniature Pony stays healthy and happy, with the addition of a few important factors:

 - Ponies should be kept free of parasites and worming on a routine basis is essential.
 Consultation with a local veterinarian will establish the best regime for your pony.

 - Brushing or grooming is recommended to maintain a healthy skin and glossy coat.

-- Feet and teethe require attention on a regular basis by a competent person.
+- Feet and teeth require attention on a regular basis by a competent person.
 This also applies to the administration of tetanus and other injections when necessary.

-- All feed should be of good quality with plenty of roughage and overfeeding should be avoided to discourage the incidence of founder.
+- All feed should be of good quality, with plenty of roughage.
+Overfeeding should be avoided to discourage the incidence of founder.